10 Best HVAC Companies in New Haven, CT

 When selecting an HVAC company, choose one with technicians that have the appropriate training, licenses, and experience.
 In all states, HVAC contractors must obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is mandatory for all contractors who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 Contractors must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled at the state level.

 All individuals who work on HVAC systems in Connecticut are required to be licensed by the Connecticut State Department of Consumer Protection.
 A worker can be licensed as a journeyperson or a contractor.
 Both license types have requirements for education and work experience.
-Always check a provider's reviews and complaints with organizations such as Google Reviews, Yelp, and the Better Business Bureau (BBB).
-You'll want to select a provider with positive reviews and a history of good customer service.
+Always check a provider's reviews and complaints with organizations such as Yelp, Google Reviews, and the Better Business Bureau (BBB).
+Look for a a company with glowing reviews and stories of positive service experiences.

 Understand Work Details

-Always make sure you know what a company’s process is like.
-When getting HVAC repairs, ask your provider to list which parts require replacement and why.
-Confirm that your technician will clean and test the system afterward to ensure proper operation.
-When replacing your HVAC system, ask the installation company to provide details on the new model, estimated installation time, features, energy efficiency, and brand.
-Before work begins, make sure you understand how your provider will properly size the new unit for your home and what the cost will be.
+Always make sure you understand what a company’s process is like.
+When getting HVAC repairs, ask your provider to specify which parts require replacement and explain why.
+Confirm that your technician will clean and test the full system afterward to guarantee proper operation.
+When replacing your HVAC, ask the contractor to describe the new estimated installation time, brand, features, energy efficiency, and model.
+Before work starts, ask how your provider plans to accurately size the unit for your home and how much it will cost.

 Compare Warranties